Help Your HVAC System By Clearing Blocked Air Ducts

 Your home’s air ducts might be almost invisible, but they have a huge impact on the overall functioning of your HVAC system.
 Ducts help to circulate air throughout your home, improving the overall temperature and air quality.

 However, these ducts can get clogged.
 It can be difficult to notice the cause of an air clog at first since the signs are often so subtle.
 However, if you do not recognize the issue, it can lead to more problems later.

 How to Know if Your Air Ducts Are Clogged

-It is a good idea to regularly check your system for air duct clogs.
+It is a good idea to regularly check your HVAC system for air duct clogs.
 At least once a year, go over all your vents to see if any obstructions are developing.
 Signs of an air duct clog include:

 - Dirty air coming from vents

 - Air is not blowing out of some vents in your house